snowleaopardxt/todo_list/README.md

 # Todo App

-A simple and elegant Todo application built with React.
+Hey there! 👋 This is my Todo App project built with React.
+It's a simple yet elegant solution for managing your daily tasks with a clean, modern interface.

+## Live Demo
+Check out the live version here: [Todo App](https://your-netlify-link.netlify.app)

-## Features
+## What I Built

+I created this Todo App as a way to practice and showcase my React skills.
+It includes all the essential features you'd expect from a todo app:

+- Add new tasks
+- Edit existing tasks
-- Add, edit, and delete tasks
+- Delete tasks
 - Mark tasks as complete
 - Filter tasks (All, Active, Completed)
-- Responsive design
+- Responsive design that works on all devices
-- Modern UI with animations

-## Technologies Used
+## Tech Stack

-- React.js
+- React.js for the frontend
-- CSS3
+- CSS3 for styling
-- Google Fonts (Poppins)
+- Google Fonts (Poppins) for typography

-## Getting Started
+## How to Run Locally

-1. Clone the repository
+1. Clone this repository
 ```bash
 git clone https://github.com/yourusername/todo-app.git
 ```